taminomara/psql-hooks/templates/hooks/ClientAuthentication_hook.md

-Hook for plugins to control the authentication process.
+Hook for controlling the authentication process.

 Called after finishing user authentication (regardless of whether authentication succeed or not).